TOAST-DOCS/Storage-Object-Storage/en/s3-api-guide.md

 <summary>Upload Object</summary>

 > [Note]
 > The number of part objects is determined by the size of the object being uploaded and the part size you set.
-The default part size is 5 MiB, and the maximum number of part objects is 1000.
+The default part size is 5MiB, and the maximum number of part objects is 1000.

 ```java
 public void uploadObject(String bucketName, String objectKey, String filePath, long partSize) {